Linn tractor: Applications

 Linn tractors were used to haul freight beyond the ends of the rail lines on some Canadian power projects.
 When the concept of rural snow plowing became accepted around 1920, Linn was one of the pioneers, with a v-plow and adjusting leveling wing design that was unmatched until better pneumatic tires, four-wheel-drive trucks and better highways appeared in the mid-1930s to plow highways on a more frequent basis.
 To combat this a new concept of a single machine able to switch from truck to tractor with the push of a lever appeared in 1938, known as the C5 or later trademarked term "CATRUK", but management and war priorities limited its development and it was abandoned after World War II.
 This machine was built in a cab-over configuration, front wheel drive, and a hydraulically lowered dual-wheeled tag-axle that would push the tracks up off the ground.
 "HAFTRAK" is another Linn trademark.

+In the 15 February, 1920 issue of Motor West, Linn tractors as being used by B.H.
+Baird described them as being powered by a 45 hp Continental Motors Company Red Seal engine connected to a four speed model 60 Brown-Lipe-Chapin transmission & differential, with the normal load being 16 tons over an 8% grade and a maximum speed of 6 mph.